Retrograde Ejaculation: Everything You Need to Know

 When a man has an orgasm, semen typically travels forward through the urethra and is expelled from the body through the contraction of the penis muscles.

-In men with retrograde ejaculation, the bladder neck muscle (the muscle at the opening of the bladder) doesn’t tighten, allowing some or all the semen to flow backward into the bladder.
+In men with retrograde ejaculation, the bladder neck muscle (the muscle at the opening of the bladder) doesn’t tighten, allowing some or all of the semen to flow backward into the bladder.

 Symptoms of Retrograde Ejaculation

 Fortunately, retrograde ejaculation isn’t painful and usually doesn’t feel different from any other orgasm — and it certainly doesn’t interfere with erectile function.
+The misdirected semen is later excreted from the body during urination, resulting in cloudy urine post-orgasm.

 Retrograde Ejaculation (Dry Ejaculation) Causes

 There can be several retrograde ejaculation causes, from medications and medical conditions to surgeries and muscle or nerve damage.
+Like erectile dysfunction, premature ejaculation, and other men’s health issues, the causes can come from many sources, including:

 Some medications linked to retrograde ejaculation include: